oliverjam/learn-testing/README.md

 });
 ```

+This is useful as it allows each assertion to know the name of the test it was called inside.
+We won't be using this but "real" testing libraries do in order to keep track of exactly which tests passed and failed.
+It's good to practice with a realistic API so you're familiar with it when you use a real library.

 Move `equal` and `notEqual` inside your `test` function.
 Then pass an object containing both to the `testFunction` callback.
 Change your tests to use this object.

 <details>